Italy profile - Media

-Italy's heady blend of politics and media has often made headlines at home and abroad, with concern regularly being expressed over the concentration of media ownership in the hands of one man - former prime minister Silvio Berlusconi.
+Italy's heady blend of politics and media has sometimes led to concerns about the concentration of media ownership in the hands of former prime minister Silvio Berlusconi.

-Mr Berlusconi's Mediaset empire operates Italy's top private TV stations, and the public broadcaster, Rai, has traditionally been subject to political influence, so that when Mr Berlusconi was prime minister, he was able to exert tight control over both public and private broadcasting.
+Mr Berlusconi's Mediaset owns Italy's top private TV stations, and the public broadcaster, Rai, has traditionally been subject to political influence, so that when Mr Berlusconi was prime minister, he was able to exert tight control over both public and private broadcasting.

-Between them, Rai and Mediaset dominate Italy's TV market and are a potentially powerful political tool, especially as 80% of the population is said to rely on television for its daily news - the highest percentage in the EU.
-From 2010-11 a more recent entry into the TV market with a strong emphasis on news and current affairs, La7, steadily increased its viewer ratings.
+Between them, Rai and Mediaset dominate the TV market and are a potentially powerful political tool, especially as 80% of the population is said to rely on TV for daily news.
+Sky Italia has a near monopoly of the pay-TV sector.

-The Italian press is highly regionalised, reflecting the country's strongly regional history and character.
-Milan in particular is home to many dailies and news magazines.
+The Italian press is highly regionalised, reflecting Italy's strongly regional history and character.
+Milan in particular is home to many newspapers and magazines.
 Most newspapers are privately-owned, often linked to a political party or run by a large media group.
 Newspaper readership figures are low compared to other European countries.

 Around 2,500 commercial radio stations broadcast in Italy.
-Some have national coverage; most are music-based.
+Some have national coverage and most are music-based.
 They share the airwaves with public broadcaster Rai's networks.

-By June 2012 there were 35.8 million internet users (Internetworldstats.com).
-Facebook is the most popular social media platform.
+There were 54.8 million internet users by December 2017 (Internetworldstats.com).
+Facebook is by far the most popular social media platform.

 - Corriere della Sera - Milan-based, major daily